jcppman/jcppman.github.io/src/contents/cv.md

 - Github: https://github.com/jcppman

 ## Who I am

+I am a Taiwanese software developer, currently live in Shanghai.

 During my whole life, my soul is occupied by two things: Programming and Music.
 The first one gives me job and keeps me survived while the second one "absorbs"